Control(Selection) statements in c++

 After the declaration of variables and entries a and b by the user, we come to the part where it is necessary to calculate the fraction.
 Is it possible to simply introduce the variable c and calculate c = a / b?

-It is known that division with zero is not allowed.
-This means that before writing the formula written above, it must first check whether the condition that b is different from zero is met.
+It is known that division by zero is not allowed.
+This means that before writing the formula mentioned above, it must first be checked whether the condition that b is different from zero is met.
 If so, then you can write a formula and print the result.
-Otherwise, something alternative can be done, e.g. to write a message that division with zero is not allowed, or to do nothing.
+Otherwise, something alternative can be done, e.g., to display a message that division by zero is not allowed, or to do nothing.

 We conclude that there are two variants of program execution, or only one, which depends on the condition of whether b is different from zero or not.
 This means that branching occurs in the program and that branching is done on the basis of logical data or expressions.